filippomichelis/PJM_load_prediction/README.md

 ### PJM Load Prediction Toolkit

-This project contains everything needed to rebuild load datasets, train per-load-area models, and generate autoregressive daily forecasts with residual projection and peak-day heuristics.
-All automation lives inside the `docker/` directory so it can run locally or inside the provided Docker image.
+This project contains everything needed to rebuild load datasets, train per-load-area models, and generate autoregressive daily forecasts for the PJM electricity load by 29 areas of disaggregation.
+The main model builds on 29 HistGradientBoosting models trained individually for each region.
+The final output are projected on the PCA components coming from the residual of the most recent 5 days of load data.

+The models use lagged loads as well as weather forecasts for the 5 main cities within each region of disaggregation.

-#### Repository layout (key files)
+#### Repository layout

 - `Makefile` – defines the main targets (`predictions`, `rawdata`, `trainmodels`, `clean`).
 - `requirements.txt` – pinned versions for pandas, scikit-learn, Meteostat, etc.